+Voor Ended December 21

-- (a) In July 2001, the Company completed the disposition of the Colorama brand and facility in Brazil.
+(a) In July 2001, the Company completed the disposition of the Colorama brand and facility in Brazil.
 In March and May 2000, the Company completed the dispositions of its worldwide professional products line and the Plusbelle brand in Argentina, respectively.
-Accordingly, the selected financial data includes the results of operations of the professional products line, Plusbelle and Colorama brands through the dates of disposition. - (b) In connection with the Company's restructuring activities described in note (c) below, from 2000 to 2002 the Company incurred additional costs associated with the consolidation of its Phoenix and Canada facilities and its worldwide operations.
-The Company recorded \$1.5, \$38.2 and \$4.9 of such costs for the years ended December 31, 2002, 2001 and 2000, respectively, in cost of sales. - (c) In 2000, the Company initiated a new restructuring program, in line with its original restructuring plan developed in late 1998, designed to improve profitability by reducing personnel and consolidating manufacturing facilities.
+Accordingly, the selected financial data includes the results of operations of the professional products line, Plusbelle and Colorama brands through the dates of disposition.

+(b) In connection with the Company's restructuring activities described in note (c) below, from 2000 to 2002 the Company incurred additional costs associated with the consolidation of its Phoenix and Canada facilities and its worldwide operations.
+The Company recorded \$1.5, \$38.2 and \$4.9 of such costs for the years ended December 31, 2002, 2001 and 2000, respectively, in cost of sales.

+(c) In 2000, the Company initiated a new restructuring program, in line with its original restructuring plan developed in late 1998, designed to improve profitability by reducing personnel and consolidating manufacturing facilities.
 The 2000 restructuring program focused on closing manufacturing operations in Phoenix, Arizona and Mississauga, Canada and consolidating production into the Company's plant in Oxford, North Carolina.
 The 2000 restructuring program also included the remaining obligation for excess leased real estate at the Company's headquarters, consolidation costs associated with closing the Company's facility in New Zealand and the elimination of several domestic and international executive and operational positions, each of which was effected to reduce and streamline corporate overhead costs.
-Restructuring program, the continued consolidation of the Company's worldwide operations or one-time restructuring events including employee severance costs. - (d) Results for 2003 and 2002 include expenses of approximately \$31.0 in 2003 and approximately \$104.0 in 2002 related to the acceleration of the implementation of the stabilization and growth phase of the Company's plan. - (e) Represents the weighted average number of common shares outstanding for the period.
-Upon consummation of the 2003 Rights Offering (as hereinafter defined), the fair value, based on NY5E closing price of Revlon, Inc.'s Class A Common Stock was more than the subscription price.
+Restructuring expenses incurred between 2000 and 2004 were with respect to the 2000 restructuring program, the continued consolidation of the Company's worldwide operations or one-time restructuring events including employee severance costs.

+(d) Results for 2003 and 2002 include expenses of approximately \$31.0 in 2003 and approximately \$104.0 in 2002 related to the acceleration of the implementation of the stabilization and growth phase of the Company's plan.

+(e) Represents the weighted average number of common shares outstanding for the period.
+Upon consummation of the 2003 Rights Offering (as hereinafter defined), the fair value, based on NYSE closing price of Revlon, Inc.'s Class A Common Stock was more than the subscription price.
 Accordingly, basic and diluted loss per common share have been restated for all periods prior to the 2003 Rights Offering to reflect the stock dividend of 1,262,328 shares of Revlon, Inc.'s Class A Common Stock (See Note 1 to the Consolidated Financial Statements).
-On March 25, 2004, in connection with the Revlon Exchange Transactions (as hereinafter defined), the Company issued 299,969,493 shares of Class A Common Stock (See Note 1 to the evon Exchange Transactions are included in the weighted average number of shares outstanding since the date of the respective transactions. - (f) Represents the loss on the exchange of equity for certain indebtedness in the Revlon Exchange Transactions (as hereinafter defined) and fees, expenses, premiums and the write-off of deferred financing costs related to the Revlon Exchange Transactions, the tender for and redemption of the 12% Senior Secured Notes (including the applicable premium) (as hereinafter defined) and the repayment of the 2001 Credit Agreement (as hereinafter defined).
+On March 25, 2004, in connection with the Revlon Exchange Transactions (as hereinafter defined), the Company issued 299,969,493 shares of Class A Common Stock (See Note 9 to the Consolidated Financial Statements).
+The shares issued in the Revlon Exchange Transactions are included in the weighted average number of shares outstanding since the date of the respective transactions.

+(f) Represents the loss on the exchange of equity for certain indebtedness in the Revlon Exchange Transactions (as hereinafter defined) and fees, expenses, premiums and the write-off of deferred financing costs related to the Revlon Exchange Transactions, the tender for and redemption of the 12% Senior Secured Notes (including the applicable premium) (as hereinafter defined) and the repayment of the 2001 Credit Agreement (as hereinafter defined).
 (See Note 9 to the Consolidated Financial Statements).